-Self-integration is the process of integrating every part of your personality into one, whole self!

 “An image comes up from the depths of your mind.
 You are on the street, but nobody else is.
 It’s dark, misty, and smells faintly of homeless cats.
 Out of nowhere a man jumps out of the bushes and rushes towards you.”

 “As he rushes towards you you remain calm.
 Frighteningly calm.
-When he’s just about to tackle you you move to the side and he falls through the ground into a bottomless void, lost but not forgotten.”
+When he’s just about to tackle you, you move to the side and he falls through the ground into a bottomless void, lost but not forgotten.”

-When you ask yourself, “Why do I feel this way” you will tend to answer yourself through what I like to call “mental videos,” and these “mental videos” are going to feel unpleasant until they are truly realized (in other words, until the video ends without any prompting from yourself).
+When you ask yourself, “Why do I feel this way” you will (likely) tend to answer yourself through what I like to call “mental videos,” and these “mental videos” are going to feel unpleasant until they are truly realized (in other words, until the video ends without any prompting from yourself).
 It will feel even more unpleasant to ask yourself this question and then proceed to consciously suppress the image as it comes to your attention, although this is quite common when you’re first starting out.

 We also have these deadly things called social norms, and they (usually) don’t explicitly tell us what we can and cannot do (like the law does) but people who follow these norms live by an assumption that looks something like this: “If you do this a certain way, we’ll accept and respect you.
 If you decide to do it a different way we’ll have to pretend we don’t know you, we may even treat you with disgust, and we certainly won’t be able to accept you as you are.”
-Many, many people fall into the trap of following social norms since we all have the need to feel accepted, but what they don’t realize is that they’re rejecting certain parts of themselves when they conform to society’s standards, which in turn creates neuroticism inside the individual’s psyche that needs to be healed.
+Many, many people fall into the trap of following social norms since most of us have the need to feel accepted, but what they don’t realize is that they’re rejecting certain parts of themselves when they conform to society’s standards, which in turn creates neuroticism inside the individual’s psyche that needs to be healed.

 In order to move outside of “the circle of society,” we must become aware of our society’s customs, norms, dos and don’ts, and what’s acceptable and what isn’t.
 It’s also important to be aware of the norms and dos and don’ts of the community (whether that be your church, your school, etc) you grew up in and the community you’re living in now (provided you’ve moved at one point or another).
 Being aware of these rules will help you understand the people who live(d) by them, and particularly how the people in your community treated you while growing up as a child.
 Once you know the dos and don’ts of your community, then you can get a pretty good idea of which parts of you you were taught to suppress, and these are the parts that are asking to consciously be integrated into your personality.